malditogeek/Pocho/README.markdown

 # Pocho The Robot

-1. Pocho talks XMPP, he will hang out in your MUC Jabber room waiting for action.
+1. Pocho talks XMPP and hangs out in your MUC Jabber room waiting for action.
 2. When a \#hashtagged message is emited to the room, Pocho jumps to scene
 and store it for you.
 3. Pocho sings Sinatra.
 So the messages can be visited later via web.